Avaiga/taipy/gui/doc/chart.md

 In the following example, the value holds an array of dataframe of different length _[data1, data2]_.
-We want to show a first chart with columns _Col A_ and _Col B_ from the first dataframe and a second chart with columns _Col D_ and _Col F_: the columns names needs to be prefixed by the index of tha dataframe in the array.
+We want to show a first chart with columns _Col A_ and _Col B_ from the first dataframe and a second chart with columns _Col D_ and _Col F_: the columns names needs to be prefixed by the index of the dataframe in the array.

 !!! example "Page content"